tianyouw/minRISC/README.md

 ### To update the Quartus project after making changes to VexRiscv:
  1. `cd VexRiscv; sbt "runMain vexriscv.demo.BrieyDe2"`
  2. `mv Briey* ../Quartus`
+ 3. `rm -rf db incremental_db` to delete the compiler cache so that .bin changes will be recognized.
  3. Open the project in Quartus and recompile.

 ### To program the board permanently: